 A supply must not represent a danger to human health throughout a premise where the water is used in multiple rooms or buildings for any domestic purposes, including sanitary purposes, as defined above.
 Consequently, it is not appropriate for a single tap, where the water is being treated in isolation (i.e., via a point of use treatment) to be designated as “drinking water,” whilst permitting water to be consumed for other domestic purposes elsewhere on the supply (whether those taps are labelled as “non-drinking water” or not) that is a potential or actual danger to health.

 It follows therefore that where a source risk has been identified, any treatment necessary to mitigate that risk must ensure that the water is safe to consume at all points of consumption throughout the supply, at any tap or point where it is used for any domestic/sanitary purpose.
 Where the water is unwholesome, but is not a danger to human health, the local authority must act in accordance with section 80 of The Water Industry Act 1991.
+Section 80 gives discretionary powers to local authorities to enforce in cases where supplies are unwholesome.

 All water used in food-production, manufacture, processing, preservation or marketing of products or substances intended for human consumption should not affect the wholesomeness of the foodstuff in its finished form.
 Where a supply presents a potential danger to human health the local authority must act in accordance with regulation 18.